This was our final class project in DirectX. I was responsible for programming the player.

 project that I worked on with two other people as well.
 I was responsible for some of the UI and Game Mechanics.

 These videos display some of the different game play mechanics that I have developed.
 This is what I love to do!

-I have completed the in class portion of my program at triOS College and have a 4.0 GPA.
+I have completed my the program at triOS College and graduated with a 4.0 GPA.
+I was also awarded valedictorian.
 I have worked very hard in school and I am proud of what i've been able to accomplish in a short period of time.
 I also know that the more you know, the more you know you don't know.
-I learned that from my good friend and mentor Robert French who I am also interning with at Liftlock Studios.
+I learned that from my good friend Robert French who I also interned with at Liftlock Studios.

-I also work at Torn Banner Studios as a development tester.
+I also worked at Torn Banner Studios as a development tester during my time at triOS.
+I also did Localization for Mirage: Arcane Warfare.
 I have learned a lot from my experience with this amazing company.
 It has been a dream come true to be a part of the development of Mirage: Arcane Warfare.